OliEfr/Advanced_Deep_Learning_Robotics_Project/README.md

 ## The code
-This repository contains the simulation for the drone and the full reinforcement learning pipeline.
-Use the `run_experiment.jl` file to execute the RL-pipeline.
+This repository contains the simulation for the drone as well as the full reinforcement learning pipeline.
+Use the `src/reinforcement_learning/run_experiment.jl` file to execute the RL-pipeline.
 This script will start the training process, evaluate the agent on test sets and save the resulting files automatically.
 Pass parameters to the `run_experiment.jl` file in order to define your experiments.
+Instructions on how to run the file exactly can be found within the file.
 Each experiment must have a separat folder in `src/reinforcement_learning`.
 In this folder must be a `.json`-file that defines the parameters for the experiment.
 All results for the experiment will be saved in the folder.

 The code that defines the RL-pipeline is located in `src\reinforcement_learning`.
 This project uses the [Julia programming language](https://julialang.org/), which offers much higher performance compared to Python.
 Find details in the [SETUP.md](SETUP.md).
 Logging is done with [Tensorboard](https://www.tensorflow.org/tensorboard).